dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 * The `runtime package`_ must be in any Python Path, so that the `bootstrap code`_ can run correctly.

+The following notes are only apply to non-super mode

 * The `bootstrap code`_ will load dynamic library `_pytransform.so/.dll/.dylib`
   by `ctypes`.
 This file is dependent-platform, all the prebuilt dynamic